jpsutton/xls-biff-recovery/README.md

 ## License

-This project is licensed under the GNU General Purpose License (version 2) - see the LICENSE file for details.
+This project is licensed under the GNU General Public License (version 2) - see the LICENSE file for details.

 ## Contributing